albrynx/Social-Media-Computing-Final-Assignment/README.md

 * **User Feedback & Model Improvement:** Incorporate a mechanism for users to provide feedback on the model's predictions.
 This feedback loop could be utilized to continuously refine and improve the model's accuracy over time.

 * **Multilingual Support:** Extend the current framework to support emotion and ABSA in multiple languages, broadening the application's global relevance.

----
-*All project code, including the `app.py` dashboard, Jupyter notebooks, and a digital copy of the report, will be hosted on a GitHub/COLAB repository.
-The instructor (Dr. Mohammad Shadab Khan) and the assigned tutor will be added as collaborators to ensure direct access and analysis of the codebase.
-Visual screenshots of the dashboard and key analysis results will also be included in the repository for quick reference.*